HasanChamok/ImageDetectionToAPI/README.md

+Figuering out how to use my yolo model into an API using flask.

 # Overview of the Flask API development
 Set up the Flask API:<br>
 Install the necessary packages such as Flask, PyTorch, and YOLOv5.